datagrove/mangrove/webrtc/readme.md

+special files

+fid:ns,rid:vs, data

+ns = update | tuple

+update:
+rid = time
+vs = peer

+tuple:
+rid = row id
+vs = version
+data = delta

+fid = 0 -> Directory
+rid = fileid
+data = readkey,writekey etc.

+fid = [peer] -> Sequence generator
+rid =

+The update log is replicated per machine, then reads are interleaved during sync.
+The sync can provide a vector clock[3] to make sure that it's getting all the updates.
+This allows each peer to own its own log, otherwise access to a a database would be serialized and ping/ponged across the cluster.

+we can manage this in the normal tuple store by taking a few bits of the file id [fileid:shard:time] we can probably gain back some resolution by rotating the time at snapshots. easier to use a covering index.

 Every database has n~3 replicas. directory can keep their location Every tuple has a current owner, directory keeps that.
 Every proxy has a current set of clients, directory keeps that.